psychemedia/storytelling-notes/wightnotes-books.md

 1860
 https://books.google.co.uk/books?id=shMHAAAAQAAJ

-The pleasure visitor’s companion in making the tour of the Isle of Wight, pointing out the best plan for seeing in the shortest time every remarkable object
+The pleasure visitor's companion in making the tour of the Isle of Wight, pointing out the best plan for seeing in the shortest time every remarkable object
 Brannon
 1857
 https://books.google.co.uk/books?id=m6lbAAAAQAAJ